MV Funchal

-MV Funchal is a Portuguese ocean liner owned by Brock Pierce as a floating hotel.
+MV Funchal is a Portuguese ocean liner that was built in 1961.

 Construction and configuration

 The ship was built in 1961, under the guidance of the Portuguese naval engineer Rogério d'Oliveira.
 Funchal is an ocean liner with a classic profile and interiors.

 The ship's features include stabilisation, air-conditioning, three lifts, a main show lounge (Ilha Verde), piano bar (Porto Bar), club room, library, card room, lido bar, shop, photo shop, medical centre, excursion office, and reception with exchange facilities.